Underage Possession of Alcohol

 Raleigh, NC 27699-3021

-Find a Lawyer for Underage Possession of Alcohol in Raleigh
+Speak to a Lawyer for Underage Possession of Alcohol

 If you or your child was recently arrested for illegally possessing alcoholic beverages in North Carolina, you should immediately seek legal counsel for help in securing the best possible outcome to your case.
 Coolidge Law Firm can develop the strongest possible defense and work tirelessly to help you avoid the damaging consequences of a criminal record.